skysqlinc/skysql-docs/docs/Connecting to Sky DBs/README.md

 ## Connecting from your Application

-Applications can connect to MariaDB SkySQL DBs using any of the below MariaDB supported connectors.
+Applications can connect to SkySQL using any of the below MariaDB supported connectors.
 There are several other connectors from the community too.

 - [C](Connect%20from%20‘C’%20App.md)
 - [C++](Connect%20from%20‘C++’%20App.md)